I am very happy to be here among the

 Q&A:

-sequence of developments was the following.
-Without anybody asking for it, SEBI
+correct sequence of developments was the following.
+Without anybody asking for

-floated a discussion paper to allow crowdfunding in the country.
-Around the
+it, SEBI floated a discussion paper to allow crowdfunding in the country.

-same time, there were several reports about crowdfunding in the debt market in
+Around the same time, there were several reports about crowdfunding in the debt

-China leading to a serious crisis.
-I'm not aware whether you are aware that
+market in China leading to a serious crisis.
+I'm not aware whether you are

-there were mishaps involving about $200 billion in China.
-And one of the things
+aware that there were mishaps involving about $200 billion in China.
+And one of

-which happened there was that the providers of that platform, which were
+the things which happened there was that the providers of that platform, which

 fictitious companies.